-Summary: The Greenhouse Gas Reduction Act requires the state to reduce statewide emission by 40 percent from 2006 levels by 2030 and empowers state agencies to create a plan that accomplishes the goal.
+Summary: The Greenhouse Gas Reduction Act requires the state to reduce statewide emission by 40 percent from 2006 levels by 2030, 100 percent by 2045, and empowers state agencies to create a plan that accomplishes the goal.

 [Bill drafting note: This model is based on Maryland SB 323, enacted in 2016.]